 Well, Kopi Luwak coffee (also known as civet coffee or simply "cat poop coffee") first hit the headlines for being the most expensive coffee in the world.
 Then for being one of the strangest in terms of production methods, then having been rated as the best coffee in the world.
 Since then, there’s been much controversy surrounding its production and variations in quality from one manufacturer to the next.
 So in order to clear up the controversy and confusion, we’ve decided to put answers to some of the most important questions surrounding Kopi Luwak coffee.

 What Is The Price Of Kopi Luwak Coffee?

-First up, for a high-quality cup of Kopi Luwak in a reputable coffee shop, you can expect to pay anything from £15 up to £100.
+First up, for a high-quality cup of Kopi Luwak coffee in a reputable specialty coffee shop, you can expect to pay anything from £15 up to £100.
 A bag of beans could set you back anything from £50 to £500.
-It all depends on the origins of the beans, production methods, how rare the beans in question are and so on.
+It all depends on the origins of the beans, production methods, how rare the particular beans in question are and so on.
 In any case, it’s expensive – anything you come across on the cheap probably isn’t the real deal.